Chewy may be getting out of Wall Street's doghouse - KESQ

 By Paul R. La Monica, CNN Business

 So much for Amazon eating Chewy’s kibble.
 The pet supply e-tailer reported surprise profit and sales numbers that topped forecasts after the closing bell Wednesday.
-Shares of Chewy soared almost 20% on the news early Thursday.
+Shares of Chewy soared almost 25% on the news in late afternoon trading Thursday.

 Chewy is bucking what has been a downward trend for online retail stocks as of late.
 Amazon disappointed investors last month when it reported an unexpected loss and weak outlook.
 Other top e-commerce firms, including eBay, Wayfair, Shopify and Etsy, underwhelmed Wall Street with their latest results, too.